 Blue Ribbon Chili – award winning homemade chili optionally loaded with jalapeño slices, shredded cheese, sour cream, and onion.

-Old Key West has won the Grand Central District's Annual Chili cook-off more than once.
-This one is medium-spicy, a little more chili-forward, but the tomato is there in the background singin' along.
+Old Key West has rebranded as Mixers at OKW with a whole new look.
+As Old Key West, they have won the Grand Central District’s Annual Chili cook-off several times.
+This one is medium-spicy, a little more chili-forward, but the tomato is there in the background singin’ along.

 Tucked away in a residential neighborhood in the Tyrone area, and right on the Pinellas Trail, Pesky Pelican offers up some unique St. Louis-style eats that you won’t find anywhere else in St. Petersburg.
 They have a large menu, and there is pretty much something for everyone, so if you’re not a fan of the St. Louis eats, don’t let that dissuade you.